 \subsection{Overview}

-The proposed WMamba network architecture consists of two primary components: a Hierarchical Wavelet Feature Extraction Branch (HWFEB) and a VMamba model, as illustrated in Figure~\ref{pipeline}.
-Given an input RGB image, the HWFEB begins by applying a multi-level DWT to generate wavelet representations across various scales.
-Subsequently, these representations are processed by Wavelet Feature Extraction Modules (WFEMs), which primarily leverage DCConv to produce spatial attention maps.
-Next, these attention maps are seamlessly integrated into the VMamba model through spatial gating mechanisms.
-Finally, the model outputs two probabilities, classifying the input image as either real or fake.
-Since this paper concentrates on network architecture, we adopt the standard Cross-Entropy (CE) Loss as the loss function for training.
-The remainder of this section is organized as follows: Section~\ref{wmamba} describes the WMamba pipeline in detail, and Section~\ref{dcconv} provides an in-depth explanation of DCConv.
+The proposed WMamba network architecture, depicted in Figure~\ref{pipeline}, consists of two primary components: the Hierarchical Wavelet Feature Extraction Branch (HWFEB) and the VMamba model.
+For a given RGB input image, the HWFEB first applies a multi-level DWT to extract wavelet representations across various scales.
+Subsequently, these representations are processed by distinct Wavelet Feature Extraction Modules (WFEMs), which primarily leverage DCConv to generate spatial attention maps.
+Next, these attention maps are seamlessly integrated into different stages of the VMamba model using spatial gating mechanisms.
+The model ultimately outputs two probabilities, classifying the input image as either real or fake.
+Since this paper focuses on the network architecture, we adopt the standard Cross-Entropy (CE) Loss function for training.
+The remainder of this section is organized as follows: Section~\ref{wmamba} provides a comprehensive description of the WMamba pipeline, while Section~\ref{dcconv} offers an in-depth explanation of DCConv.